RosettaCommons/documentation/rosetta_basics/scoring/NetChargeEnergy.md

 # Net charge energy (netcharge)
-Documentation created by Vikram K. Mulligan (vmullig@uw.edu), Baker laboratory on 26 Novmber 2017.
+Documentation created by Vikram K. Mulligan (vmullig@uw.edu), Baker laboratory on 26 November 2017.

 <i>Note:  This page documents the ```netcharge``` score term.
 For information about the NetCharge Filter, see [[this page|NetChargeFilter]].</i>